Danack/Jig/README.md

 Features
 ========

-* Compiles to PHP class and uses APC/APCu class caching for super-duper performance.
+* Compiles to PHP class for super-duper performance.

-* Dynamic inheritance.
+* Dependency injection of objects in the view,

 * Super lightweight.
 Zero overhead when templates are already compiled when used with APC/OPCache

 How it works